Dolores has recently moved to a new home with a large garden and lots of neighbourhood cats.

 Spray With Water

 Cats don't like to get wet.
 Keep a water pistol filled with water nearby when you are in the garden or by your back door.
 When you see a cat come into your garden, aim and fire.
 Some people reckon that after experiencing this a few times, cats will think twice about trespassing.
-It’s harmless, but as we all know, a bit time consuming.
+It’s harmless, but as we all know, a bit time-consuming.
 If a lot of cats visit your garden, then this solution might not be as effective as others.

 If you live in a dry climate and use a sprinkler system, you will probably find that cats are not really a nuisance you have to deal with.

-Citrus Peel/ Coffee Grounds/ White Pepper
+Citrus Peel, Coffee Grounds, and White Pepper

 You will probably have these in your home.
 People have achieved a degree of success with these.
 Simply disperse them around the perimeter of your garden or where needed.
-If you require more coffee grounds you can obtain more from local coffee shops for free.
-It is believed that cats don’t like the smell and will go elsewhere. every few weeks or so you should replace the peel, coffee grounds or white pepper to maintain the effect.
+If you require more coffee grounds, you can obtain more from local coffee shops for free.
+It is believed that cats don’t like the smell and will go elsewhere.
+Every few weeks or so, you should replace the peel, coffee grounds or white pepper to maintain the effect.

 There are many plants that can be used to deter cats.
-This is more of a long term solution and will take a bit of effort.
+This is more of a long-term solution and will take a bit of effort.
 They are especially useful if you want to keep cats away from a vegetable patch.
 Planting citronella, lavender, peppermint, rosemary and chives among your vegetables will prevent cats from using your vegetable patch as a toilet.

-I have also heard of a plant called scaredy cat, officially known as plectranthus caninus (coleus canina).
-Its deterrent value lies in the fact that it smells of dog urine but do you really want your garden to smell like that?
-From what I have read it doesn't appear to work on all cats either.
+I have also heard of a plant called scaredy cat, officially known as plectranthus caninus (Coleus canina).
+Its deterrent value lies in the fact that it smells of dog urine, but do you really want your garden to smell like that?
+From what I have read, it doesn't appear to work on all cats, either.

 Cats hate having to weave through an obstacle course.
 Many people believe that placing objects in the garden will annoy them and prevent them from returning.
 Some suggestions include using plastic cutlery sticking up from the ground because they don’t like the sharpness.

 If you grow fruit and vegetables or want to protect young plants, netting the area is a good idea

 This can become tedious if you live in a climate where rain is more usual than not.
 You can also use citronella essential oil instead of apple cider vinegar.
 Use three parts water to one part citronella for this recipe.
 You can also buy commercially produced cat deterrent sprays online or in garden centres.

-A large dog, or even a small dog with a big bark, will send most cats running for the hills.
-Though I must admit to meeting a few cats who can really hold their own against our canine friends.
-We always had dogs when I was growing up and I don't remember many cats coming into our garden uninvited.
-Unfortunately, we don't have room in our lives for a dog at the moment so I can't tell how effective they would be.
+A large dog, or even a small dog with a big bark, will send most cats running for the hills (though I must admit to meeting a few cats who can really hold their own against our canine friends).
+We always had dogs when I was growing up, and I don't remember many cats coming into our garden uninvited.
+Unfortunately, we don't have room in our lives for a dog at the moment, so I can't tell how effective they would be.

 I hope this article has been useful for those of you who have problems with cats urinating and defecating in your garden.
-If you have any other suggestions or comments please feel free to let me know.
-Happy gardening!!!
+If you have any other suggestions or comments, please feel free to let me know.
+Happy gardening!

 © 2018 DoloresHerriot